VergeGroup/swift-verge/README.md

 > WIP

 * ExtendedComputedProperty
-* Compatibles State with Equatable
+* Make the state compatible with Equatable as possible.

 </details>